atmosphere-php/Atmosphere/README.md

+## Notice
+Atmosphere is currently in development.
+We are working towards the first release.

+We discourage you from using
+it in production until the first release is out.

 # Atmosphere - PHP Framework
 Atmosphere is a application framework with expressive, elegant syntax.

 ## Installation
 Atmosphere is available via Composer.
 To create a new project, simply run: